amitxv/PC-Tuning/docs/post-install.md

     - Be warned regarding CPUs being reserved or underutilized with the usage of the mentioned programs

 ## Configure Services and Drivers

+> [!WARNING]
+> Using minimal services may negatively impact security.
+This is due to security related feature services (e.g. firewall) getting disabled although as mentioned below, this is a temporary state in which these features will only be unavailable for a limited amount of time.
+Users should assess the security risk involved with modifying the mentioned setting.

 I'm not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while using your real-time application and revert to default services for everything else.
 The list can be customized by editing ``C:\bin\minimal-services.ini`` in a text editor.
 There are several comments in the config file you can read to check if you need a given service.
 As an example, a user with Ethernet does not need the Wi-Fi services enabled.